Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/alt-grading-institute/alt-grading-institute.md

 The Institute is open to higher-education instructors from all institution types (2-year, 4-year, public/private, minority-serving, research-intensive, comprehensive, liberal arts).
 Participants are expected to…
 - Bring one specific course you plan to revise (syllabus or outline encouraged).
-- Have basic familiarity with learning-centered course design concepts (learning objectives, alignment, scaffolding) is expected.
+- Have basic familiarity with learning-centered course design concepts (learning objectives, alignment, scaffolding).
 - Commit to full participation across both days and light pre-work.

+## Cost
+The registration fee is $200.
+We are also pleased to offer a pay what you can option.

 ## Timeline
 <table align="center">